 - The intellectual vigor and consistency of the Court’s decisions may increase.
 If the Court has full discretion, then there may not be much true debate.
 Lines can be drawn and redrawn at will if you are the final arbiter with no binding rules.
+The Court only offers around four sentences of actual legal analysis while brushing aside the possibility of Krigel having an “intentional” state of mind.
 Having an objective measuring point raises the standard for justification of decisions, and therefore should make for more consistently high quality decisions.
 The Court’s unquestionably admirable legal skills would be utilized to build the law in a more cogent way.

 The mistake of Krigel shows the needs for adoption of the Standards as sanctions rules.
 The Court skips steps of procedure, points to irrelevant factual distinctions, easily brushes aside the presumed level of punishment, contradicts its own factual findings and leaves too little explanation for its decision.
 Too many troubling explanations have not been ruled out by the Court.
 The public can toss out possibilities and try to find the contours of the meaning, but the lack of clarity is still harmful.